HackersCardgame/pri2025/README.md

 -> what would activate global destruction of that file based on hash value

-also likely that since the INTEL CPU with built in WiMax that there is some sort of secont network, so if you computer is completely air gapped they can still censor things the would bring murderer with officers degree of local army into civil curt and into prison
+also likely that since the INTEL CPU with built in WiMax that there is some sort of secont network, so if you computer is completely air gapped they can still censor things the would bring murderer with officers degree of local army into civil curt and into prison. the censorship "feature" seems to delete eg. images i made from my employees and replace them with really lot of junk files (eg. small but a lot images of buttons from websites) and really ugly and annoying adult content.
+Further the also transmitted if i dont make (non ugly) content from me for the only girl-friend i ever had ... and this after they "reporgrammed" me in mental instituition Psychiatrie Königsfelden in the canton of aargau. if you look at the timeline of my photos even a kid would recognize that. so people that shall be scensored since they are whitness for murderer are degraded to a peace of meat like me by the age of about 30. wirst case they even bought my so called parents to help censor and sabotage me, and in the end it would look like a family drama if i die and nobody would ask further questions about the global censorship infrastructure, because JUST A FAMILY DRAMA with two pedophile old 1950 (p)arent's

+Further there seems to be some sort of apartement wide WiMax Broadcast message: "Sabotage all backup devices now" eg. CD-Rom Burner ... it includes my positional data, even my EEG and the algorithm triest to force me to do at least one mistake by myself for later "blaming the user" card. as soon blaming the user can be played people would not investigate further on. technically, i guess someone sabotaged buring dual layer dvd roms, and all devices they know i own (serial nummber) are also sabotaged. possibly the reason why the poice officer took photos of all my harddisks in my UBS Aarau deposit, he said "We must controll that marc jr does not have fire-arms in his bank deposit" <- so again using the terrorist narrative for censorship. since i know that i burnt about 10 dual layer dvd with couchsofa tracks from archive.org as an additional backup on the new sata DVD Burner, it must be A) the brasero .deb from debian trixie, B) sabotaged eg. by device serial number / firmware ... but doing it in command line instead of brasero seems to work

+# installation ...
 As root
 1. run Prerequisites, tested on debian buster, bullseye ... no guarantee that you dont have to fix things since things change
 2. run ./tools/install/setup.sh